statiagov/gesmew/guides/content/user/config/configuring_inventory.md

 Here, you can input everything of relevance about your stock location: name, address, and phone are the most obvious.
 The three checkboxes on the right-hand side merit more explanation:

-* **Active** - Denotes whether the stock location is currently in operation and serving inventory for orders.
+* **Active** - Denotes whether the stock location is currently in operation and serving inventory for inspections.
 * **Backorderable Default** - Controls whether inventory items at this location can be backordered when they run out.
 You can still change this on an item-by-item basis as needed.
-* **Propagate All Variants** - Checking this option when you create a new stock location will loop through all of the products you already have in your store, and create an entry for each one at your new location, with a starting inventory amount of 0.
+* **Propagate All Variants** - Checking this option when you create a new stock location will loop through all of the establishments you already have in your store, and create an entry for each one at your new location, with a starting inventory amount of 0.

 Input the values for all of the fields, and click "Create" to add your new stock location.